rossigee/bitnodes-hardware/README.md

 Restart your Bitnodes Hardware from its administration page for the changes to take effect.
 You should now be able to access the public status page for your Bitnodes Hardware from `http://WAN_IP_ADDRESS:1008`.
 Enter your `WAN_IP_ADDRESS` in https://getaddr.bitnodes.io/#join-the-network to confirm that your Bitcoin client is accepting incoming connections.

 ## Help
-If you need assistance setting up your Bitnodes Hardware, please send an email to service@bitnodes.io.
+If you need assistance setting up your Bitnodes Hardware, please post your questions in https://forum.bitnodes.io/c/bitnodes-hardware or send an email to service@bitnodes.io.

 ## Hardware Features
 * Amlogic Quad-Core ARM Cortex-A5 1.5GHz CPU